-The FDIC issued a final rule relating to the classification of brokered deposits, which became effective on April 1, 2021, with full compliance with certain provisions extended to January 1, 2022.
-The final rule establishes a new framework for analyzing certain provisions of the "deposit broker" definition, including "placing deposits," "facilitating the placement of deposits" and "primary purpose," for purposes of the classification of deposits as brokered deposits and exemptions from such a classification.
+The FDIC issued a final rule relating to the classification of brokered deposits, with full compliance required by January 1, 2022.
+The final rule established a new framework for analyzing certain provisions of the "deposit broker" definition, including "placing deposits," "facilitating the placement of deposits" and "primary purpose," for purposes of the classification of deposits as brokered deposits and exemptions from such a classification.
 As a result of the new rule, Green Dot Bank reclassified its deposits as non-brokered.
 We cannot predict how the FDIC will interpret the new rule and whether it will result in a change in the way our deposits are classified.
 If the FDIC determines that Green Dot Bank's deposits should actually be classified as brokered, such a finding could have an adverse impact on our financial condition.